|

 local Bolsheviks encouraged by the Bolshevik regime in Moscow.

-government of Turkey and
+between the Kemalist government of Turkey

-the Soviet leadership of Russia.
+and the Soviet leadership of Russia.

 The new allies required a stable land-bridge between the two countries.
-In
+In order

-Armenia and Georgia - were to be taken over and
+- were to be taken over and partitioned between Soviet Russia and Turkey.
+By

-partitioned between Soviet Russia and Turkey.
-By 31.05.1920, Azerbaijan was invaded and Sovietized by Russia’s
+invaded and Sovietized by Russia’s

 11th Red Army.
 Four months later, Armenia